 3.3 Locals must request legal services through FPSE.
-The decision as to whether a request can be handled by FPSE staff or should be referred to the legal firm will be made by the President in consultation with the Grievance and Arbitration Review Committee (GARC).
+The decision as to whether a request can be handled by FPSE staff or should be referred to the legal firm will be made by the President in consultation with the Review of Grievance and Arbitration Committee (ROGA).
 On a day-to-day basis, authority to make decisions on locals' requests for advice and consultation may be delegated to the Staff Representatives.